stefan-it/stefan-it/README.md

 ### 💬 Contact

-Please open an issue in the corresponding repository or tag me (@stefan-it) in issues/prs/commits on GitHub :)
+Please open an issue in the corresponding repository, tag me (@stefan-it) in issues/prs/commits on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/stefan-it/) :)